Using a Wheelchair for Back Pain: Guide to Relief & Mobility

 • Sitting in a wheelchair for prolonged periods can make common back conditions worse.

-• Poor posture is among the most common reasons for lumbar spine pain in wheelchair users.
+• Poor posture is among the most common reasons for lumbar spine pain in chair users.

 • Always consult a professional about whether a wheelchair is the right walking aid for your chronic pain.